Agents shipped. Now the only question is: can you bound the damage?

 Action gating and approvals

-- Input validation: sanitize user inputs, enforce formats (emails, IDs), and detect prompt injection attempts in retrieved text.
+- Input validation: sanitize inputs, enforce formats (emails, IDs), and scan retrieved text for prompt-injection patterns.

-- Tool validation: enforce JSON schema, allowed enums, and per-tool rate limits.
+- Tool validation: enforce schemas, enums, per-tool quotas, and safe retry semantics.

-- Output validation: require citations for factual claims, run a verifier on sensitive responses, and redact secrets.
+- Output validation: require sources for factual claims, run verification on sensitive replies, and redact secrets or internal identifiers.

 # Minimal “eval gate” pattern in CI (pseudo-implementation)